Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Certain supervisory authorities have emerged as particularly active in GDPR enforcement:

 Ireland (DPC): Handles many major technology company cases due to Irish headquarters of global platforms, resulting in some of the largest GDPR fines.
+The Irish Data Protection Commission, also known as Ireland's Data Protection Commission, has imposed some of the largest GDPR fines, particularly against technology companies.

 France (CNIL): Active enforcement across multiple sectors with significant fines for technology companies, retailers, and service providers.